FBI Takes Man Into Custody in Connection With Package Bombs Targeting Democrats

-Federal authorities have taken a man into custody in connection with the 12 possible package bombs mailed to prominent Democrats.
+Federal authorities have taken a 56-year-old Florida man into into custody in connection with the 12 possible package bombs mailed to prominent Democrats and critics of President Donald Trump.

+The Associated Press, citing multiple law enforcement sources, identified the man as Cesar Sayoc of Aventura, Florida.

+Arrest records show that Sayoc has an extensive criminal record that dates back 27 years and include multiple charges of grand larceny and drug possession.
+In November 2002 Sayoc pleaded guilty to charges of making bomb threats.

-Aerial television footage showed heavy federal agent activity in a parking lot in Plantation, Florida, but authorities have not yet officially confirmed where the person was taken into custody.
+Aerial television footage showed heavy federal agent activity in a parking lot in Plantation, Florida.
 The video showed federal agents covering a white van with a tarp and then loading it onto a flat-bed tow truck.
-The van was covered in stickers.
+At one point the tarp flew off and revealed the van was covered in pro-Trump stickers.

-Authorities have not released the name of the suspect, but the Associated Press reported that law enforcement officials said the man was in his 50s.
+The van also had stickers with sniper targets over prominent Democrats including Hillary Clinton and filmmaker Michael Moore.
+Authorities have not confirmed if the van belonged to Sayoc.

-FBI officials confirmed the news of the apprehension on Twitter about 11 a.m.
-Friday and said a press conference was scheduled for 2:30 p.m.
+FBI officials confirmed the news of the apprehension on Twitter Friday morning and said a press conference was scheduled for 2:30 p.m.

 Shortly after the man was taken into custody, President Trump tweeted that he plans on addressing the investigation into the bomb packages at the Young Black Leadership Summit.